calebnance/jekyll_blog-calebnance/_posts/expo/2018-04-20-getting-expo-to-work-on-older-iphones-with-no-qr-support.markdown

 excerpt: getting expo to work on older iphones with no qr support
 comments: true
 categories: expo
-tags: code development javascript react-native expo
+tags: code development javascript react-native react expo
 ---
 Today I received two old iPhones from my dad, an iPhone 5c and 4s.
 I had mentioned to my parents I was testing my react native expo app on more physical devices, so they sent them my way since they were just sitting in a drawer.
 So of course the first thing I did was download the [Expo Client](https://itunes.apple.com/us/app/expo-client/id982107779) app and boom... the issue appeared!